davelascoc/pollinators-quito/README.md

 ---

-## Future Steps
+## Future Directions & Collaboration

 The analyses and manuscript currently available focus only on **Hymenoptera (bees and wasps)**.
-Future work aims to expand analyses to additional pollinator groups including **Lepidoptera, Diptera, and Coleoptera**, potentially providing a more complete picture of pollination ecology in the Quito Valley.
-Also, the same methodology is being applied in the Galápagos, where monitoring nonnative species is crucial.
+Future work aims to expand to additional pollinator groups including **Lepidoptera, Diptera, and Coleoptera**, providing a broader understanding of pollination ecology in the Quito Valley.
+The methodology developed here is also being adapted to studies in the **Galápagos Islands**, where documenting interactions involving native and nonnative species are crucial for ecological monitoring and conservation efforts.

-Collaborations are welcome, particularly from students interested in pollination ecology, citizen science, or ecological network analysis.
+This repository represents an ongoing project rather than a completed product.
+Contributions and collaborations are welcome, particularly from students or researchers interested in pollination ecology and citizen science applications.

-## About the Project Leader
+## About the Project

-This project was led by **Daniel Velasco**, a USFQ alumnus and research associate at the Tropical Biodiversity Institute (IBIOTROP), Universidad San Francisco de Quito (USFQ).
-Daniel is a marine biologist whose work currently focuses on marine ecology—coral restoration and pelagic species ecology—in Ecuador and the Galápagos Islands.
-However, his interests have long extended to broader biodiversity, ecological interactions, and conservation across terrestrial and coastal ecosystems.
+This project was initiated in **2022** by **Daniel Velasco**, a USFQ alumnus, while working on terrestrial ecology at the Tropical Biodiversity Institute IBIOTROP, USFQ, before specializing in marine ecology.

-This pollination project began in **2022**, prior to his specialization in marine ecology.
-Although current research efforts are largely marine-focused, this project remains active and intended as a long-term contribution to understanding pollinator communities in Ecuador.
+Although his current research focuses largely on marine ecosystems, this project remains active as a long-term effort to document pollinator communities and plant–pollinator interactions in Ecuador.
+The work of botanists **Nelson Miranda** and **Gabriela Moya** has been essential for plant identifications. **Diego Cisneros-Heredia** contributed to the conceptualization and development of the project.

 ### Contact
 📧 Email: velascodaniel2002@gmail.com